 “I [name] do hereby accept the position of [office].
 I promise to safeguard the rights of the student body and represent them to the best of my ability.
 I will do my best to promote a positive and open image for NDSU Student Government.
 All these things I shall do justly and faithfully.”

-The Chief Justice of the Student Court of Justice shall administer the oath.
-In the absence of the Chief Justice the next most senior member of the Student Court may swear in the positions mentioned before.
+The Chief Justice of the Student Court shall administer the oath.
+In the absence of the Chief Justice, a member of the Student Court may swear in the positions mentioned before.

 External Committees